-Serving clients throughout South Florida with real estate transactions, foreclosure defense, estate planning, and probate is our passion.
+Serving clients throughout South Florida with real estate closings, foreclosure defense, estate planning, and probate is our passion.
 It’s often the last thing we think about before going to sleep, and it propels us out of bed (sometimes in the middle of the night).
 It gives us the opportunity to serve others in a meaningful way, and we are very grateful for that.

 The lawyers and staff at the Law Offices of Evan M. Rosen firmly believe that you need to love what you do to be great at it.
 As the United States Supreme Court Justice Joseph Story famously wrote, “the law is a jealous mistress.”
 This is especially true for those of us who devote our lives to this profession and to constantly striving to be the best lawyers we can be.
 We hold ourselves to the highest possible standards.
 We never stop trying to grow and improve.
 And we follow the golden rule—treating our clients the way we would want to be treated.
 This includes treating our clients’ cases as if they were our own.
-Whenever faced with a difficult decision in a real estate transaction, foreclosure defense matter, estate plan, or probate administration, we ask ourselves, what would we do if this were our case?
+Whenever faced with a difficult decision in a real estate closing, foreclosure defense matter, estate plan, or probate, we ask ourselves, what would we do if this were our case?
 After that, the best course of action is almost always immediately determined.
 The amount of effort, energy, and time required to best serve our clients is never a factor in our decision-making process.

 Evan was very fortunate to grow up in a family of real estate professionals and lawyers.
 When other young kids were bored at family meals, Evan relished listening to his elders.
 He learned so much from their experiences and, importantly, their focus on service.